Cover of The Rigveda

 1500 BC

-Indo-Aryan peoples settle northern India with an oral tradition of extraordinary sophistication.
+Indo-Aryan peoples settle northern India with an oral tradition of immense sophistication.
 The Late Bronze Age connects Egypt (New Kingdom), the Hittite Empire, Kassite Babylon, and Mycenaean Greece in trade and diplomacy.
-The Trojan War, if historical, lies two centuries ahead.

 Awards & Adaptations